asteroid-lang/asteroid/Using Asteroid.md

     1 6 15 20 15 6 1

 The program prints the first seven rows of the Pascal triangle.
-The rows are not centred and are aligned to the left side.
+The rows are not centred, and are aligned to the left side.
 As an extra exercise, modify the program so that it prints the triangle as it is shown at the beginning of this task.
 For example, you can first generate rows and keep them in a separate array and then, knowing the length of the longest string, add some spaces in front of the rows before printing them.

 # Chapter: Object-Oriented programming <a name="oop"></a>